MeijerN/frontend-kantineapp/README.md

 <br><br>
 To achieve this the Google Firebase backend was used.
 The various functionalities that Google Firebase has to offer have been used, such as Firebase Authentication, Firebase Firestore and Firebase Storage.
 This application has been developed for Dutch audience and is therefore written in Dutch.
+After installation the user can register as a volunteer.
+Demo accounts for both volunteers and managers are provided in the `accounts.txt` file included in the `.zip` file.

 <p align="right">(<a href="#top">back to top</a>)</p>